10 Best Recessed Bathtubs

 Material Tradeoffs

 Acrylic and fiberglass composites dominate the recessed bathtub market because they are lightweight, warm to the touch, and relatively easy to install.
 Acrylic surfaces tend to resist scratches and fading better than thinner fiberglass alternatives, while fiberglass reinforcement adds structural rigidity.
 Higher-end models may include extra layers or foam backing for insulation and sound dampening.
 Avoid assuming that heavier always means better; a well-supported acrylic shell can outperform an unsupported heavier base.
-Look for uniform thickness around the rim and bottom, as thin spots can flex and lead to premature wear.
+Look for uniform thickness around the rim and bottom, as thin spots can flex under water weight and lead to premature wear.

 Features and Comfort